 Weiti Bay is private to residents, owners and their guests.
 All of the roads, common infrastructure and common landscaped areas are licensed to all 150 Weiti Bay residents and the Weiti Bay Residents’ Association under a perpetual deed of licence making those areas available for the use of residents.
 The one way entrance into Weiti Bay has a gate which requires an entry code.
-The gate is electronically monitored and has 24hr video surveillance for security.
+The property is electronically monitored and has 24hr video surveillance for security.
 The system mirrors similar gated community arrangements in New Zealand and overseas.

 Weiti Bay has been master planned and meticulously designed to create the 150 large elevated house sites with sea and native bush views.
 The house sites are surrounded by 163 acres (66 hectares) of private common land, green open spaces, native bush, wetlands and landscaped planting.
-The WBRA is very careful on ensuring the natural environment is protected and requires all buildings, designs and landscaping are in keeping with the environment.
-Therefore we have a tightly managed process for house and landscape design to protect all residents’ investments as well as the environment itself.
+The WBRA is mindful on ensuring the natural environment is protected and requires all buildings, designs and landscaping are in keeping with the environment.
+We have a carefully managed process for house and landscape design to protect all residents’ investments as well as the environment itself.
 All houses at Weiti Bay require the following approvals:

-Prior to submitting plans to Auckland Council for resource and building consent all Weiti Bay owners are required to first obtain approval from the Design Control Committee and the WBRA Board.
+Prior to submitting plans to Auckland Council for resource and building consent all Weiti Bay owners are required to first obtain approval from the Design Control Committee appointed by the WBRA Board.
 The Design Control Committee is responsible for ensuring house designs are compliant with the Weiti Bay Architecture Code and the Board is responsible to ensure all Design Control Committee processes have been followed accurately.
 The Design Control Committee of the WBRA is made up of two highly experienced independent professionals:

 The Architecture Code is designed to preserve the overall quality of development and value for every owner by ensuring certain standards are met but also giving owners significant freedom to build the house of their dreams.
 The Architecture Code is designed to protect owners’ and neighbours views through height limits, stepping, pre-approved building sites, and envelopes.
 Please refer directly to the Architecture Code for all detailed design guidance.
 To download the Architecture Code please CLICK HERE